Types of business insurance and what you need in Ireland

 Key person insurance

 Key person insurance provides a payout if a critical employee or business owner dies or becomes unable to work due to serious illness.
-For small businesses that depend heavily on one or two people, this cover helps you manage the financial impact while you adjust.
+For sole traders and small businesses that depend heavily on one or two people, this cover helps you manage the financial impact while you adjust.

 Insurance considerations for different industries